amyles/coherence-workshop-handson/coherence-workshop-handson.md

 env | grep CLUSTER_HOST
 ```

-This command should return two **different** IP addresses!
-One from the lhr cluster and one from the fra cluster.
+This command should return two **different** IP addresses, one from the lhr cluster and one from the fra cluster!

 ## Prepare the London Cluster for Coherence

-We will create a new Kubernetes namespace and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our London cluster.
+We will create a new Kubernetes namespace to hold all of our resources and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our London cluster.

 **Ensure that you are using the London context in kubectl!!!**